 Scotomata are visual field deficits and are divided into

 Negative scotomata may not be noticed by patients unless they involve central vision and interfere significantly with visual acuity; the complaint is most often decreased visual acuity (see Acute Vision Loss).
-Negative scotomata have multiple causes that can sometimes be distinguished by the specific type of field deficit (see Types of Field Defects) as identified by use of a tangent screen, Goldmann perimeter, or computerized automated perimetry (in which the visual field is mapped out in detail based on patient response to a series of flashing lights in different locations controlled by a standardized computer program).
+Negative scotomata have multiple causes that can sometimes be distinguished by the specific type of field deficit as identified by use of a tangent screen, Goldmann perimeter, or computerized automated perimetry (in which the visual field is mapped out in detail based on patient response to a series of flashing lights in different locations controlled by a standardized computer program).

 Positive scotomata represent a response to abnormal stimulation of some portion of the visual system, as occurs in migraines.